Martyx00/CollaRE/plugins/binaryninja/README.md

 Author: **Martin Petran**
 _This plugin allows synchronization of data between different databases in CollaRE project._
 ## Description:
 This plugin allows synchronization of data between different databases in CollaRE project.
+See [CollaRE](https://github.com/Martyx00/CollaRE) for more information.

 ## Minimum Version